 - Smooth Ganache – You must chop your chocolate very finely for the hot cream to melt it and not leave behind little chunks.

-- Can this recipe be made ahead?
 Yes, cheesecakes are always a make ahead dessert because they require chilling.
 Once it’s cooled to room temperature, store the cheesecake in the fridge covered with foil or plastic wrap, still in the pan, for at least 6 hours or up to 2 days.

 - Crust – Don’t want quite so much chocolate?
 Feel free to use regular graham crackers.
 Want an oreo crust?
 Use oreo cookies!